-If you plan to place any kind of frosting or topping on the cheesecake, do it right before serving it to your guests or at least once the cheesecake is thawed.
-Freezing cheesecake with a topping on it is a bad idea – the process of freezing and defrosting will in most cases change its texture.
-Your topping or frosting won’t be nearly as good as before freezing.
+If you plan to place any kind of frosting or topping on the cheesecake, do it right before serving it to your guests.
+Or at least once you thaw the cheesecake.
+Freezing cheesecake with a topping on it is a bad idea.
+The process of freezing and defrosting will in most cases change the texture. of the topping.
+Your topping or frosting won’t be nearly as good as it was before freezing.

 Image used under Creative Commons from scubadive67

-Now that you know you can only freeze the cake itself, without any toppings, there are a few other things worth knowing.
+Now that you know you can only freeze the cake without its topping, there are a few other things worth knowing.
 Before freezing cheesecake, make sure it’s cooled first.
-If your cheesecake (assuming you’re baking one yourself) doesn’t seem to freeze well, meaning its texture is changed and it isn’t appetizing anymore, take a look at your recipe.
+If your cheesecake doesn’t freeze well, meaning its texture changes and it isn’t appetizing anymore, take a look at your recipe.
 It’s said that classic cream cheesecake freezes very well, but if there’s a lot of sour cream in the recipe, it might cause the texture to change after thawing.
 If it’s not the sour cream, maybe it’s another ingredient that causes that.
-I suggest you should try a different recipe if your cheesecake doesn’t freeze well.
+You should try a different recipe if your cheesecake doesn’t freeze well.

 Here are some of the possibilities you have when it comes to freezing cheesecake.

 This way is good if you want to keep the cake in the springform pan.
-Firstly, loosen the cheesecake from the pan’s outer rim and remove the outer rim.
+First, loosen the cheesecake from the pan’s outer rim and remove the outer rim.
 Leave the cake sitting on the bottom of the pan or transfer it onto a wrapped cardboard cake bottom.
-Now wrap the whole thing with plastic foil and then (1) make an outer layer with heavy aluminum oil or (2) put it into a freezer bag and squeeze out all the air from the bag.
-Now it’s ready to be put in the freezer.
+Now wrap the whole thing with plastic foil and then make an outer layer with heavy aluminum oil or put it into a freezer bag and squeeze out all the air from the bag.
+Now it’s ready to go to the freezer.

 If you’d like to be able to thaw only a small amount of the cake, this way is the best for you.
 Cut the cheesecake into desirable slices, wrap each one with foil and then put them into freezer bags.
 You can also wrap the slices with aluminum foil (after wrapping them with the regular one) and put them into an airtight container.
 This way the cake will freeze fine and other products in the freezer won’t be able to crush, press or deform it.